-Since rent + utilities is the biggest monthly expense for most people, this is really the area of your budget where you can make the biggest impact on your savings rate.
-Some strategies to keep your housing expense in check include:
+Since rent and utilities is the biggest monthly expense for most people, this is really the area of your budget where you can make the biggest impact on your savings rate.
+Some strategies to keep your housing expenses in check include:

 After housing, food expenses are typically the next largest spending category in most people’s monthly budget.
 Here are some things you can do to save on food while keeping your sanity: